Cameron County, Texas

 Cameron County is the southernmost county in the U.S. state of Texas.
-As of the 2020 census, its population was 421,017.
-Its county seat is Brownsville.
+As of the 2025 census estimate, its population was 433,946.
+Its county seat and largest city is Brownsville, with the second-largest being Harlingen.

-The county was founded in 1848 and is named for Captain Ewen Cameron, a soldier during the Texas Revolution and in the ill-fated Mier Expedition.
+The county was founded in 1848 and is named for Ewen Cameron, a Captain during the Texas Revolution and in the ill-fated Mier Expedition.
 During the later 19th century and through World War II, Fort Brown was a US Army outpost here, stimulating the development of the city of Brownsville.

-Cameron County comprises the Brownsville–Harlingen, TX metropolitan statistical area, as well as the Brownsville–Harlingen–Raymondville combined statistical area, which itself is part of the larger Rio Grande Valley region.
+Cameron County comprises the Brownsville–Harlingen metropolitan area, as well as the Brownsville-Harlingen-Raymondville combined statistical area, which itself is part of the larger Rio Grande Valley region.

-The second-largest city in the county is Harlingen.

 The county is home to the SpaceX Starbase spaceport, situated in Boca Chica; it is also the residence of Elon Musk.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1276 sqmi, of which 891 sqmi are land and 386 sqmi (30%) are covered by water.
 To the east, the county borders the Gulf of Mexico.